-The Wide Bay Burnett region has highly productive agricultural land, with agricultural production across the region accounting for 11 per cent of Queensland's total.57 The region has a diverse agricultural base including sugarcane, fruit and nuts, vegetables, pork, feedlots, beef and timber industries.
+The Wide Bay Burnett region has highly productive agricultural land, with agricultural production across the region accounting for 11 per cent of Queensland's total.65 The region has a diverse agricultural base including sugarcane, fruit and nuts, vegetables, pork, feedlots, beef and timber industries.
 Pig livestock and products are one of the region's largest agricultural commodities with Kingaroy the only dedicated pig processing facility in the state.
 Sugarcane is a dominant crop in the Wide Bay Burnett region, with an established sugarcane supply chain which includes dedicated transport infrastructure and processing facilities.
 Sugar is the primary commodity exported through the Port of Bundaberg.
-58 The Wide Bay Burnett region accounts for the production of 27 per cent of Queensland's total fruit and vegetable production.
-Fresh produce grown in the region targets both domestic and international markets, as well as supplying food processing and value adding operations.59
+Future opportunities to expand the sugar industry in the region exist through proposals such as the Gayndah Regional Irrigation (GRID) program, including plans to invest in sugarcane railway infrastructure.
+The Wide Bay Burnett region accounts for the production of 27 per cent of Queensland's total fruit and vegetable production (excluding grapes).
+Fresh produce grown in the region targets both domestic and international markets, as well as supplying food processing and value adding operations.67

-There are five areas across the region (as shown in Figure 5) that are identified as important agricultural areas due to their strategic significance to the region or state - Northern and Inland Burnett, Bundaberg and Childers, Gayndah and Mundubbera as well as the Mary Valley, the Fraser Coast and South Burnett.60
+There are five areas across the region (as shown in Figure 5) that are identified as important agricultural areas due to their strategic significance to the region or state - Northern and Inland Burnett, Bundaberg and Childers, Gayndah and Mundubbera as well as the Mary Valley, the Fraser Coast and South Burnett.